 Then there is the rainforrest with wompoo, magnificent riflebird, fruit doves, red bellied pitta, buff breasted paradise kingfisher etc.

 Bushlands.
-North scrub robin, yellow billed kingfisher, fawn breasted bower bird and many more.
+Northern scrub robin, yellow billed kingfisher, fawn breasted bower bird and many more.

 We are indeed very fortunate to have at our doorstep such a variety of bird species.
 Come up or call in and enjoy what’s on offer.